Art in Tanzania internship program

 D: Would you recommend this to anyone?

 P: Oh yeah!
 Definitely.
 It’s a life-changing experience.
-I have made amazing friends over a short time period.
-Yeah, definitely, if you get a chance, I’ll definitely encourage you to come, as you learn about yourself a lot too because you’re by yourself and with new people, and you’re learning about yourself, a new culture, and you’re helping the community, so yeah!
+I have made amazing friends in a short period of time.
+Yes, if you get a chance, I’ll encourage you to come, as you’ll learn a lot about yourself too.
+Being by yourself and with new people allows you to discover more about yourself, experience a new culture, and contribute to the community.
 Definitely!
 100%!

 Similar Posts